All Work

 The Steep Cost of “Free” Child Care

-A growing coalition promotes universal childcare as “essential economic infrastructure” that’s critical to a strong workforce.
-But childcare increases workforce participation by decreasing parents’ time with their own young children.
-Research shows that full-time group care harms some children — and it’s not what most families want.
-Policy should empower parents, not replace them.
+A growing coalition promotes universal childcare as “essential economic infrastructure,” critical to a strong workforce.
+But research shows that full-time group care harms some children — and it’s not what most families want.

 Federal Early Care and Education Programs: Advancing Opportunity through Early Learning